hashicorp/terraform-provider-tfe/website/docs/r/workspace.html.markdown

 * `vcs_repo` - (Optional) Settings for the workspace's VCS repository, enabling the [UI/VCS-driven run workflow](https://www.terraform.io/docs/cloud/run/ui.html).
   Omit this argument to utilize the [CLI-driven](https://www.terraform.io/docs/cloud/run/cli.html) and [API-driven](https://www.terraform.io/docs/cloud/run/api.html) workflows, where runs are not driven by webhooks on your VCS provider.
+* `force_delete` - (Optional) If this attribute is present on a workspace that is being deleted through the provider, it will use the existing force delete API.
+If this attribute is not present or false it will safe delete the workspace.

 The `vcs_repo` block supports: